-HFP reader Ziggy, who runs Vacation Smarter, alerted me via his blog to some aggressive business class fares that British Airways is offering from Helsinki to the West Coast of the US for Summer 2015.
+HfP reader Ziggy, who runs Vacation Smarter, alerted me via his site to some aggressive business class fares that British Airways is offering from Helsinki to the West Coast of the US for Summer 2015.

 If you are looking to maximise your British Airways tier points, starting a trip in Helsinki has an added benefit.
 It is one of the few British Airways European routes that offers 80 tier points each-way in Club Europe as opposed to the standard 40.

 A standard Helsinki – London – Los Angeles trip in Club Europe / Club World would therefore earn 440 tier points return (80 + 140 x 2).